Vicccai/ClassRankerApp/README.md

 * Containerized with Docker and deployed using Google Cloud virtual machine

 # Credits
-Thank you Cornell DTI for letting us scrape CUReviews
+Thank you Cornell DTI for letting us scrape CUReviews and Cornell University for access to the Class Roster API